wcatron/MongoDB-Framework-PHP/README.md

 **Setup**

 Create models for documents and have them extend *Document*.
-Implement the toDocument and fromDocument methods and set the $collection constant.
-Replace the $config variable in mongo.php.
+Implement the `toDocument` and `fromDocument` methods and set the `COLLECTION` constant.
+Call `MDB::configure()` in your autoload.php file or wherever needed before database calls.
 You can now perform queries and get php objects back.

 # Installation